 - MOVE UP TO UNIVERSITY – Want to keep studying at a higher level?
 This diploma is designed to support your progression onto a wide range of degree courses and help kick-start your career.

 Students on our travel and tourism courses at University College Birmingham have the chance to put training into practice learning in our cutting-edge Aviation and Tourism Suite.

 Our Aviation and Tourism Suite features a state-of-the-art mock plane cabin

-It also features check-in areas and Galileo GDS system for training students
+It also features check-in areas for training students